 Please see the map below which highlights some of the best hotels and Airbnb’s in Dunkirk.

 Dunkirk is obviously better known for its tragic history as part of World War II with evacuations being carried out on the Beach of Malo-les-Bains.
 There are therefore museums and cemeteries that can be visited as part of your trip (Museum Dunkerque 1940 Operation Dynamo, Mémorial britannique).

 Alternatively, Dunkirk is home to a contemporary art gallery, a lovely harbour and some stunning architecture such as the Tour du Leughenaer, the Belfry of Dunkirk and the Dunkirk lighthouse.

-	Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Dunkirk Carnival 2019 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Dunkirk Carnival 2023 using the map below!